 The project is being co-funded by Council and the NSW Government, which is investing $38.5 million from the Restart NSW Fund.
 It is anticipated to open in 2023.

-Please visit Council's aquatic leisure centre page for more information.
+Please visit Council's Aquatic Centre page for more information.